UoB-COMSM0166/2025-group-6/README.md

 - Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

+Throughout development, three systems required particular focus due to their impact on gameplay: refining the puck’s physics for responsive and realistic movement, implementing scalable AI that adjusts to player skill levels, and designing a power-up and obstacle system that introduces variety and keeps matches unpredictable.
+Each of these elements played a key role in shaping the game’s fast pace, competitive balance, and replayability.

+**Challenge 1:** Physics-Based Puck Interactions

+The heart of Puck Power Clash lies in the movement of the puck.
+It’s not just any ordinary puck—it’s powered by a physics engine that brings the action to life.
+The puck is a 2D circular entity, moving across the screen based on a velocity vector that updates every frame.
+The movement feels natural, thanks to gradual friction, which slows the puck down over time and gives the game a smooth but reactive feel.

+**Key mechanics include:**
+- **Velocity-Based Movement:** The puck moves based on a 2D velocity vector.
+As the puck slides across the field, friction kicks in and gradually reduces its speed, just like it would on an actual air hockey table.
+- **Wall Collision Logic:** When the puck hits the screen boundaries, it bounces back, thanks to an inverted velocity.
+This keeps the puck from leaving the playing area, maintaining that fast-paced, never-ending action.
+- **Player-Puck Collision:** When the puck collides with the player, its response depends on the player's speed and direction.
+This lets players angle their shots and rebounds, rewarding precise timing and skilful positioning.

+**Challenge 2:** AI Difficulty Scaling (Normal vs. Hard Modes)

+To keep the game challenging for players of all skill levels, we’ve built two AI difficulty modes—Normal and Hard—each with its own distinct behaviours.
+The AI is powered by a modular finite-state machine, which adapts its decision-making and responsiveness based on the situation in the game.

+**AI logic includes:**
+- **Finite-State Behaviour System:** The AI’s behaviour is determined by a set of states, such as Defend, Chase, and Intercept.
+Depending on where the puck is and what the player is doing, the AI will switch states, changing its approach in real-time to match the situation.
+- **Normal Mode AI:** In Normal mode, the AI reacts a little slower and focuses more on positioning and defence rather than aggression.
+This gives players the chance to outsmart it and make strategic plays.
+- **Hard Mode AI:** Switch to Hard mode, and things get intense.
+The AI becomes much quicker and more aggressive, predicting the puck’s movement and positioning itself to challenge the player more effectively.
+It’s a real test of skill!
+- **Behaviour Tuning:** The AI’s reaction speed, accuracy, and predictive abilities are fine-tuned between the two modes.
+Normal mode strikes a balance, ensuring it’s fun and fair, while Hard mode sharpens the AI’s skills, making it feel like you're playing against a true opponent, but without making it feel impossible.

+**Challenge 3:** Power-Up & Obstacle System

+To add a little extra fun and unpredictability to the game, we’ve included power-ups and obstacles that shake things up.
+These not only spice up the gameplay but also add strategic layers, forcing players to think ahead and plan their moves carefully.

+**System highlights:**
+- **Spawn Logic:** Power-ups and obstacles appear randomly across the field.
+This randomness ensures that no two matches are ever the same, keeping the game exciting and unpredictable.
+- **Activation Mechanism:** Once a player collects a power-up, it activates a timed effect.
+Players can strategise on when to use these power-ups for maximum impact—whether it’s for a quick burst of speed or to throw off the AI.
+- **Visual and Audio Feedback:** We made sure the game communicates clearly when power-ups are activated or about to expire.
+You’ll see icons and hear sound effects that let you know something important is happening, adding to the immersive feel of the game.
+- **State Management:** Power-ups and obstacles don’t last forever.
+Timers and flags are used to control how long they stay active, ensuring the gameplay doesn’t get too unbalanced.
+Every power-up has a limited window of opportunity, making them a strategic asset in the heat of the moment.

 ### Evaluation 📊

 To ensure that Puck Power Clash functions as intended and delivers a satisfying player experience, we employed both qualitative and quantitative evaluation methods.